 The key to good content is something that is shareable so make sure whatever platform you’re on, that others are able to share it.
 This means not having a private profile or account.

-One of the best free playlisting opportunities for your upcoming releases is to submit your song to be considered on Spotify’s editorial playlists.
+One of the best free playlisting opportunities for your upcoming releases is to submit your song to be considered on Spotify’s editorial playlists and Amazon Music’s curated playlists.
 Getting on one of these playlists won’t make you a global superstar overnight, but it’ll give you a nice little boost of momentum.
 It isn’t easy to get placed, but it’s worth a short for something that is free.

 For more on Spotify playlists, check out my guide here.

 Another route for marketing your music on a budget is pitching your songs to independent music blogs.
-It’s a great starting point if you don’t quite have the budget and video content to use in Facebook, Instagram or YouTube ads.
+A publicist can cost a lot of money so it’s a great starting point if you don’t quite have the funds and video content to use in Facebook, Instagram or YouTube ads.
 Just keep expectations in check as music blogs just don’t have the same influence they used to before social media dominated online attention.

 A popular tool to help with not only pitch to music blogs, but also playlists and influencers, is SubmitHub.
 They do have free submissions you can choose from, but I feel it’s not worth your time.
 It’s cheap so I’d recommend paying up to $30 or so in credits to submit to their premium blogs.